What to Do if You Are in a Car Accident: Gather Information

 7. The Make and Model of Each Vehicle

 Not only is it vital to your credibility to bear this information in the forefront of your mind (even if you aren’t a car person, you should have a description on hand); it can help to identify other drivers should they leave the scene of an accident.
 Even remembering that they were driving a silver van with 4 doors is better than nothing.
 All of this information amounts to keeping those who contributed or responded to the accident within reach and keeping tabs on anything with a price tag.
-If any item of the accident could potentially costs, you can and should seek reimbursement for it.
+If any item of the accident could potentially cost, you can and should seek reimbursement for it.
 Granted reimbursement does depend on your ability to locate witnesses or the insurance providers of those responsible for the accident.
 Most of these steps are intuitive.
-To familiarize yourself with more details concerning accidents, check out our article, “What to Do If You are In a Car Accident.”

 Learn your Rights.
 Get Answers.
 Free.